sohel10/sohel10.github.io/_publications/2022-09-01-Ecologiocal-Model.md

 ---

 This paper investigates the outbreak potential of Chronic Wasting Disease (CWD) in white-tailed deer, focusing on how environmental contamination with infectious prions impacts disease spread.
 Using a Susceptible-Latent-Exposed-Infective (SLEI) model, the study finds that CWD can persist in contaminated habitats even if direct transmission between deer is limited.
-Key findings include:
+Key findings include
 Outbreak potential increases when transmission is linked to environmental contamination.
 CWD spread cannot rely solely on density-dependent transmission; it requires frequency-dependent or a mix of density- and frequency-dependent dynamics.
 This model highlights thresholds that determine outbreak risk, providing guidance for wildlife managers on where to focus surveillance efforts.